OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-overcloud.rst

 Summary
 -------

-Follow this topic to setting up the overcloud for Tungsten Fabric deployment with RHOSP 16.1.
+Follow this topic to setting up the overcloud for OpenSDN deployment with RHOSP 16.1.

 Configuring the Overcloud